George Martens

-George William Martens (1874 – 23 August 1949) was an Australian politician.
+George William Martens (9 September 1872 – 23 August 1949) was an Australian politician.
 He was an Australian Labor Party member of the Australian House of Representatives from 1928 to 1946, representing the electorate of Herbert.

 Early life

+Martens was born on 9 September 1872 in Mount Perry, Queensland.
+He attended state schools at Mount Perry and Gayndah, leaving school at a young age to enter the workforce.
+According to a 1922 article in the Daily Standard, he worked for periods as a stockman, drover, fencer and "general bush worker".
+He returned to Mount Perry in 1899 to work in the copper smelter and later farmed in the Burnett River district for two years.

-Born in Mount Perry, Queensland, he received a primary education before becoming a bushworker.
-Martens gained work at the Pleystowe Sugar Mill, west of Mackay in northern Queensland, where two of his co-workers were future Prime Minister Arthur Fadden and Queensland state politician Maurice Hynes.
+Martens also worked at the Pleystowe Sugar Mill west of Mackay for a period, where two of his co-workers were future Prime Minister Arthur Fadden and Queensland state politician Maurice Hynes.

 Politics

 Martens was active in the trade union movement, notably the Sugar Workers Union, and was an organiser with the Australian Workers' Union, of which he eventually became Queensland secretary.
 In 1928, he was elected to the Australian House of Representatives as the Labor member for Herbert, defeating the sitting Nationalist Lewis Nott.
 He held the seat until 1946, when he retired from politics.